stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 Slips supports SSL feeds and is shipped with Abuse.ch feed of malicious SSL hashes by default.
 And you can add other SSL feeds in ```ssl_feeds``` in ```slips.conf```.

+---

+With every generated evidence, Slips gathers as much info about the malicious IP and prints it with the alert.

+So instead of having an alerts saying:

+Detected SSL certificate validation failed with (certificate has expired) Destination IP: 216.58.201.70.

+Slips gathers AS, hostname, SNI, rDNS and any available data about this IP and you get an alert saying:

+Detected SSL certificate validation failed with (certificate has expired) Destination IP:
+216.58.201.70.
+AS: GOOGLE, US, SNI: 2542116.fls.doubleclick.net, rDNS: prg03s01-in-f70.1e100.net